 The Making of yamamayu Textiles — From Plants to Textile

-— Introducing our family’s textile-making, born from nature’s cycles and handcrafted work.
+— Introducing our family’s textile practice, born from nature’s cycles and handwork.

-Spinning thread, dyeing color, and weaving cloth while touching the life of the mountains—
+Spinning thread, dyeing, and weaving while living close to the life of the mountains—

 yamamayu textiles are created in harmony with nature.